 Research Career Development & Planning

-The School or Medicine's Office for Research Career Development offers grant writing training opportunities, including introductory workshops on writing R01and Career Development (K) applications.
+The School of Medicine's Center for Advanced Research Training and Innovation (CARTI) offers grant writing training opportunities, including introductory workshops on writing R01 and Career Development (K) applications.

-The Graduate Program in Life Sciences and the Office of Postdoctoral Scholars organizes NRSA (F) Grant Writing Workshops led by faculty mentors who've established a strong track-record of assisting trainees with sucessful grant applications.
-This workshop conludes with a luncheon featuring a panell discussion featuring current graduate students and postdocs who've been awarded NRSA's.
+The Graduate Program in Life Sciences and the Office of Postdoctoral Scholars organize NRSA (F) Grant Writing Workshops led by faculty mentors who've established a strong track record of assisting trainees with successful grant applications.
+This workshop concludes with a luncheon featuring a panel discussion with current graduate students and postdocs who've been awarded NRSAs.

-Postdoctoral Scholars are strongly encouraged to utilize an Individual Development Plan (IDP) to help facilitate their pathway to independence.
+Postdoctoral scholars are strongly encouraged to utilize the Individual Development Plan for Postdoctoral Scholars to help facilitate their pathway to independence.
 Through the IDP, Postdoctoral Scholars and their faculty advisors work together to establish mutually aligned goals and expectations throughout the duration of the postdoctoral training period.

-Additional workshops include: Communicating Your Research, Effectively Using PowerPoint, Networking for Career Sucess and more.
+Additional workshops include: Communicating Your Research, Effectively Using PowerPoint, Networking for Career Success, and more.

 Careers in Science Seminar Series

-Throughout the year, the Gradaute Program in Life Sciences and the Office of Postdoctoral Scholars sponsors a seminar series that exposes Postdoctoral Scholars to a wide array of scientific careers.
+Throughout the year, the Graduate Program in Life Sciences and the Office of Postdoctoral Scholars sponsor a seminar series that exposes Postdoctoral Scholars to a wide array of scientific careers.
 If you are an alumn who would like to present to our students and postdocs, please email Jennifer Aumiller, MEd.

-Our post-docs also enjoy the benefit a newly revised Research Ethics Curriculum offered by the Graduate Program in Life Sciences.
+Our postdocs also enjoy the benefit of a newly revised Research Ethics Curriculum offered by the Graduate Program in Life Sciences.